asmagen/SPAGEfinder/README.md

 # SPAGE-finder Manual (Brief version)

 This repository contains code and coumentation for a multi-step computational pipeline to search for Survival associated Pairwise Gene Expression states finder (SPAGE-finder).
 Previously, the repository was called EnGIne.
-A manuscript describing the project can be found at: https://www.biorxiv.org/content/10.1101/253120v2
+The manuscript describing the project can be found at: https://www.biorxiv.org/content/10.1101/253120v2

 The repository can be retrieved from GitHub via the command